This article was authored in August and updated in October 2019.

 France is off to a strong start enforcing Sapin II, its December 2016 anti-corruption legislation.
-Since the enactment of the statute, the lead French investigating and prosecuting agencies, the Parquet National Financier (PNF), and the Parquet de Nanterre, have entered into six deferred prosecution agreements, called Convention Judiciaire d’Intérêt Public (CJIPs), and there is little doubt that French authorities will continue apace.
+Since the enactment of the statute, the lead French investigating and prosecuting agencies, the Parquet National Financier (PNF), and the Parquet de Nanterre, have entered into seven deferred prosecution agreements, called Convention Judiciaire d’Intérêt Public (CJIPs), and there is little doubt that French authorities will continue apace.

 Despite this flurry of activity, until recently, companies facing investigation have received limited guidance about the French authorities’ expectations and the CJIP framework.
 On 27 June 2019, however, the PNF and French Anti-Corruption Agency (AFA) published guidelines (the Guidelines) setting forth the conditions companies must meet to be eligible to enter into a CJIP, as well as details about how financial penalties are determined.